atulgawali/GeofenceCaseStudy/README.md

 ## GeofenceTracker

 The GeofenceTracker is a module, we can integrate in multiple app.
-Just we need to copy the module folder inside the new project.
+Just we need to copy the GeofenceTracker folder inside the new project.

 After that use the shared instance to call the fetch region function.